Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Intrinsic Stabilizer Reduction

+Property (3) is true by construction and properties (2) and (4) can be checked strongly \'{e}tale locally.
+But by the definition of Kirwan blowups of quotient stacks, they are both true in that case.

+Finally, the last assertion about the intrinsic blowup $\mM^{\mathrm{intr}}$ can be shown using the same arguments.
+Since we won't be needing $\mM^{\mathrm{intr}}$, we leave the details to the reader. \end{proof}

-\begin{rmk} The fact that $\mM$ and $\pi \colon \mM \to M$ have affine diagonal is not crucial for the above proof to go through.
-In fact, by \cite[Corollary~13.11]{AHR2} and \cite[Theorem~13.1]{AHR2}, it is enough to assume that $\mM$ has affine stabilizers and separated diagonal.
-Since the stacks we are interested in will have affine diagonal, we make this assumption for convenience of presentation. \end{rmk}
+\begin{remark} The fact that $\mM$ and $q \colon \mM \to M$ have affine diagonal is not crucial for the above proof to go through.
+In fact, by \cite[Theorem~13.1]{AHR2} and \cite[Corollary~13.11]{AHR2}, it is enough to assume that $\mM$ has affine stabilizers and separated diagonal.
+Since the stacks we are interested in will have affine diagonal, we make this assumption for convenience of presentation. \end{remark}

+As before, repeatedly applying the operation of Kirwan blowup we obtain the instrisic stabilizer reduction.
+By construction of the Kirwan blowup, the stable locus is preserved at each step and hence stays invariant under the whole procedure.